Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Model

-In general, Equation \eqref{eq:model_hamiltonian} cannot be diagonalized, except for distinct parameter combinations.
-In the following, we will focus on two particular cases: firstly, equal effective mass but different Rashba parameters ($m_A = m_B$, $\alpha_A \neq \alpha_B$), and secondly different effective masses but equal Rashba parameters ($m_A \neq m_B$, $\alpha_A = \alpha_B$).
+The diagonalization of Eq.~\eqref{eq:model_hamiltonian} involves the solution of a fourth-degree equation that cannot be solved analytically for arbitrary parameters.
+The usual solution methods to the fourth-degree equation lead to either $k$-dependent conditions for the effective parameters ($\alpha_{A/B}(k)$, $m_{A/B}(k)$), which are out of the scope of our studies, or particular parameter combinations.
+In the following, we will focus on two of these particular cases: firstly, equal effective mass but different Rashba parameters ($m_A = m_B$, $\alpha_A \neq \alpha_B$), and secondly, different effective masses but equal Rashba parameters ($m_A \neq m_B$, $\alpha_A = \alpha_B$).